 Next Scheduled Meeting

-Note: Provide date of next meeting
+Note: Provide date of next meeting.

 Appendix C: Glossary and Resources

-9+1: California Code of Regulations, Title 5, Section 51023.7, commonly known as "9+1," as having a significant effect on students and calling for student contributions to decision-making
+9+1: California Code of Regulations, Title 5, Section 51023.7, commonly known as "9+1," has a significant effect on students and calls for student contributions to decision-making.

-10+1: created by Assembly Bill (AB) 1725; used in reference to either rely primarily or reach mutual agreement on the development of policies and procedures related to academic and professional matters, also known as “10+1” (see p.
-17 – 18)
+10+1: Created by Assembly Bill (AB) 1725; used in reference to either rely primarily or reach mutual agreement on the development of policies and procedures related to academic and professional matters, also known as “10+1” (see p.
+17 – 18).

-AB 1725: Assembly Bill 1725, landmark 1988 legislation authored by the late John Vasconcellos, which created academic faculty purview of “academic and professional” matters, also known as “10+1”
+AB 1725: Assembly Bill 1725, landmark 1988 legislation authored by the late John Vasconcellos, which created academic faculty purview of “academic and professional” matters, also known as “10+1”.

 Administrative procedure (AP): A statement of the process to be used in implementing a corresponding Board Policy.
 The Chancellor approves and issues Administrative Procedures (see definition in SDCCD governing board document).